 If there have been a few credit issues, many times you can provide a letter of explanation for the underwriter to review and consider.
 If you are concerned or have questions about issues on your credit report, contact us and we will review it with you to help determine if we can get you pre-qualified for a Texas Vet or VA Loan.

 There is not a minimum credit score requirement per the VA guidelines.
 However, like most lenders, we do have a minimum score.
-Our minimum credit score for a VA Loan ranges from 580 to 620.
+Our minimum credit score for a VA Loan is a 580.

 If you have had a bankruptcy in your past, you could still be eligible for a VA Loan: